mattneary/Tarpits-Abstraction/render/posts/SFuncs.md

 \end{align*}
 </div>

+Our definition of `fold` is as a manipulator of a list returning an accumulated value at the end of a list, and at other points recursing with the `cdr` of the list and an accumulator as determined by the passed function.
 If the meaning of `fold` is still unclear to you, consider some of these examples.

 $$(fold \quad + \quad 0 \quad '(1 \space 2 \space 3)) \implies 6$$
 $$(fold \quad * \quad 0 \quad '(1 \space 2 \space 3 \space 4)) \implies 24$$